Skip to content

 That is good for the continuity of the business you built.

-It is also good for your employees, suppliers, and clients who will benefit from the fair and winning context you will have left for the buyer.
+It is also good for your employees, suppliers, and clients, who will benefit from the financially viable context you leave for the buyer.

 Good selling.